tjresearch/research-aimee/README.md

     python3.7 objectFeature.py --image ../images/[image_name]

 This will output an image with the shadow and outline of the object, along with critical points identified in each region.
+Points found on the object are in red, and points in the shadow region are labeled in blue.

 ## Sample Output